When Zapier Isn't Enough: How to Build Agents That Actually Reason (Not Just Trigger)

 The Shift: From Trigger Chains to Reasoning Agents

-This is where lotsAgent fits.
+This is where LotsAgent fits.

 Instead of chaining triggers and hoping the data behaves, you describe the workflow in plain English: "When a lead emails in, I want the agent to read the email, check if they're an existing customer, look at their plan, and draft the appropriate response.
 If the CRM update fails, retry once before flagging it for me."